Research Group Müller

 - Where and when does capsid uncoating happen?

 - What is the function of specific host cell factors?

 - What is the mechanism of PIC nuclear import in different host cell types?

 Retroviruses, in particular HIV-1, are the focus of our research work, and this will remain so.
 Nevertheless, we reacted to the pandemic emergency by supporting COVID-19 related clinical research projects.
 In the spring of 2020, we teamed up with colleagues from the CIID and bioinformaticians to develop a semi-automated, semi-quantitative immunofluorescence assay for the determination of Sars-CoV-2 specific antibodies, which was urgently needed at the time for validation experiments in epidemiological studies under conditions of low seroprevalence.
 We were also involved in establishing a multiplex assay for antibody measurements.

-Using these and other assays our group has contributed to clinical studies, in particular the Baden-Württemberg childrens study, household study and follow-up work to investigate prevalence and transmission of Sars-CoV-2 in families in the first wave of the pandemic.
+Using these and other assays our group has contributed to clinical studies, in particular the Baden-Württemberg childrens study, household study and follow-up analyses to investigate prevalence and transmission of Sars-CoV-2 within families in the first wave of the pandemic.
 We currently support local and multi-centric studies addressing post-acute consequences of COVID-19 (long COVID) as part of the EPILOC consortium.

 *** Co-Corresponding Authors

 - Schifferdecker S, Zila V, Müller TG, Sakin V, Anders-Össwein M, Laketa V, Kräusslich HG, Müller B (2022).
 Direct Capsid Labeling of Infectious HIV-1 by Genetic Code Expansion Allows Detection of Largely Complete Nuclear Capsids and Suggests Nuclear Entry of HIV-1 Complexes via Common Routes. mBio. doi: 10.1128/mbio.01959-22